psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 A copy of the review sent to the *Leeds Mercury* appears to have made its way to the Parsonage at Haworth, where Charlotte Brontê's husband, Mr. Nicholls, took issue with W. W. Carus Wilson's defence of his father and the charges made of Cowen Bridge School by Mrs. Gaskell.

 He opens with a review of the points he considers the younger Carus Wilson to be challenging, before going on to consider each in turn.

+Mr. Nicholls' letter appears to be originally written to the *Manchester Guardian*, appearing on Friday May 22 1857, and opening:

+> Sir,— You have published by request  of Mr. W. W. Carus Wilson, an extract from a review which he asserts "is an ample answer to the statements regarding his father's charitable institutions."

+The letter was then republished a day later in various Leeds newspapers.

 ```{admonition} The statements referred to, May 1857
 :class: dropdown